AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/budgeted-labor-cost.md

 >The Budgeted Labor Cost for users does not affect that of the project.

 <!--
-Depending on which resource planning tools you are using in Workfront, you might find several fields that contain Budgeted Labor Cost and Budgeted Hours information.
+<p data-mc-conditions="QuicksilverOrClassic.Classic,QuicksilverOrClassic.Draft mode">Depending on which resource planning tools you are using in Workfront, you might find several fields that contain Budgeted Labor Cost and Budgeted Hours information. </p>
 -->

 ## Overview of the Budgeted Labor Cost for Job Roles and the Project